Let’s take a closer look at how a dimmer switch works

 This graphic represents a single cycle that delivered a sinusoidal voltage signal.
 This cycle repeats 60 times every second.

-Using a simple light switch and turn that switch on, we will be delivering this voltage to the lighting load throughout the entire cycle.
+Using a simple light switch and turning that switch on, we will be delivering this voltage to the lighting load throughout the entire cycle.

 As a result, the current would flow through the lighting load.